How to Identify Animal Droppings

 Snake Poop

-Snake poop is typically brown, with coloration matching other animals in this list.
-What differentiates the snake skat is the lack of form, as the consistency of snake poop is watery due to the lack of plant materials in their diet.
+Snake poop is typically brown, matching the coloration of other animals on this list.
+What differentiates the snake scat is the lack of form, as the consistency of snake poop is watery due to the lack of plant materials in their diet.
 Snakes have a cloaca, meaning urine and poop come from the same spot.
 Because of this, the urine often leaves distinct white streaks or piles.
 Thus, if you see any white droppings in the attic, it is likely a snake or songbird (poop is entirely white).

 Roach vs Mouse Droppings